Customer Retention Strategies for Field Service Businesses

 Field Promax customer-facing experience - where customers book, pay, and reach support without calling the office, cutting the incoming 'when is my appointment' phone load by more than half.

-Zendesk's first-reply-time benchmarks show modern expectations on real-time channels have moved from hours to minutes.
-Shops with a working portal hit those expectations without staffing up.
+Zendesk's first-reply-time benchmarks show that customer expectations on real-time channels have moved from hours to minutes.
+Shops with a working portal hit those expectations without having to staff up.

 Bob Hooey quote